 During April to July 2019, a 30,054-metre air-core and diamond drill program was conducted to test the north and south extensions of the Mankouke gold discovery zone, as well as the many other gold anomalies identified on the other Kandiole permits.
-A major portion of the results of this drill program were released on July 22, 2019 and August 16, 2019.
+The majority of the results of this drill program were released on July 22, 2019 and August 16, 2019.

-Management's Discussion & Analysis (for the nine month period ended July 31, 2019)
+Management's Discussion & Analysis (for the twelve month period ended October 31, 2019)